-As one of the world's leading transportation management companies, Hub Group is committed to providing multi-modal solutions throughout North America, including intermodal, truck brokerage and logistics services.
-We have transformed our organization from a traditional Intermodal Marketing Company (IMC) into a multi-modal solutions provider.
+As one of the world's leading transportation management companies, Hub Group is committed to providing multi-modal solutions throughout North America, including intermodal, dedicated, truck brokerage and logistics services.
+We have transformed our organization from a traditional IMC into a multi-modal solutions provider.
 This change has revolutionized our offerings and the way we service our customers.
-We look at our customers' entire networks to provide innovative multi-modal solutions to drive savings, improve service and offer full visibility.
+We look at our customers' entire network to provide innovative multi-modal solutions to drive savings, improve service and offer full visibility.

-After 45 years in business, we continue to live by the simple mantra that "good" isn't good enough.
+After 47 years in business, we continue to live by the simple mantra that "good" is not good enough.
 To ensure we grow and improve, we focus intently on our customers, listening to their needs, developing comprehensive transportation solutions and delivering superior service.
-We invest in our people and technology to maintain our competitive edge in order to be the best transportation partner for our customers.
+We invest in our people, equipment and technology to maintain our competitive edge in order to be the best transportation provider for our customers.

-We face a continued need to help our customers meet consumer demands of having products and services through any buying channel.
-With efficiency as our guide, we have been delivering to an already leaner supply chain, with our customers reporting an increase in speed and improved visibility.
-We accomplish this by investing in people, technology and equipment.
-Our satellite tracking equipment ensures our customers have the capacity needed; state-of-the-art technology helps to maintain our high levels of service while providing 24/7 visibility into any shipment; and our people have the skills, training and information to quickly respond to our customers' changing supply chain network.
+We face a continued need to help our customers meet consumer demands of having products and services through all buying channels.
+We have been delivering to an already leaner supply chain, with our customers reporting an increase in speed and improved visibility.
+Our satellite tracking units help to ensure our customers have the capacity they need.
+Our state-of-the-art technology helps to maintain our high levels of service while providing 24/7 visibility into any shipment; and our people have the skills, training and information to quickly respond to our customers' changing supply chain network.
 Supporting every customer is a dedicated team of professionals ready to service any and all of our customers' needs.
-We call this our "One Hub" experience.
+We call this exceptional service approach the "One Hub" experience.

 The majority of our business is in the retail, consumer products, durable goods and automotive verticals.
-No one customer represented more than 10% of our total revenue in 2016 in either reporting segment.
+No one customer represented more than 10% of our total revenue in 2017 and 2016 in either reporting segment.